 After PRD Providers propose PRD commitments in their PRD Plans, and PJM reviews and accepts those commitments, PJM will use the resulting PRD values to reduce the reliability requirement to be satisfied for the region and for any affected Zones (or sub-Zonal LDAs).
 The reliability requirement will be reduced by the quantity of UCAP that would have been procured on behalf of the PRD load but that is now not needed due to the PRD loads' commitment to reduce consumption.
 The Reliability Requirement of the RTO and each affected LDA will be reduced by a quantity equal to the Nominal PRD Value multiplied by the FPR.
-These reliability requirement reductions will be considered in the development of the RTO/LDA Variable Resource Requirement Curves, RTO/LDA Minimum Annual Resource Requirements and RTO/LDA Minimum Extended Summer Resource Requirements (2014-2015-2016/2017 Delivery Years), Limited Resource Constraints and Sub-Annual Resource Constraints (2017/2018 Delivery Year), and Base Capacity Demand Resource Constraints and Base Capacity Resource Constraints (effective for 2018/2019 and 2019/2020 Delivery Years.)
+These reliability requirement reductions will be considered in the development of the RTO/LDA Variable Resource Requirement Curves, Limited Resource Constraints and Sub-Annual Resource Constraints ,and Base Capacity Demand Resource Constraints and Base Capacity Resource Constraints.